-Recognised for their cultural sophistication, entrepreneurial flair, and mastery of the sea, the Phoenicians are generally able to prosper under the watch of the superpower of the day, Egypt.
+References to Lebanon first appear in recorded history around 3000 BCE.
+The region is home to the Phoenicians, a people known for their cultural sophistication, entrepreneurial flair, mastery of the sea, and ability to prosper under the watch of Egypt, the superpower of the day.

 After the Egyptian Empire weakens, Lebanon comes under the control of a succession of foreign invaders.
 The Assyrians rule from 875 BCE to 608 BCE.
 They are followed by the Babylonians (685 BCE to 636 BCE), and then the Persians.
 In the 4th Century BCE the Greeks led by Alexander the Great take control of the region.

-In 64 BCE the Greeks are in turn replaced by the Romans, bringing in an era of prosperity and relative peace that will last about 500 years.
+In 64 BCE the Greeks are in turn replaced by the Romans, beginning an era of prosperity and relative peace that will last about 500 years.
 The later stages of the Roman rule also see the establishment of Christianity, as practiced by the Orthodox Byzantines of the Eastern Roman Empire.

-The rise of Islam in the 7th Century CE sees Lebanon come under the control of Arab invaders.
-Sunni and Shia Islam is introduced to the country.
-At the same time, Lebanon also becomes a refuge for a variety of ethnic and religious groups, including the Christian Maronites, the Greek Catholics, and the Druzes (a splinter faction of Shia Islam).
+Lebanon comes under the control of Arab invaders following the rise of Islam in the 7th Century CE.
+Both Sunni and Shia Islam are introduced to the country's religious mix.
+The mix is further complicated by the arrival of various other ethnic and religious groups, including Christian Maronites, Greek Catholics, and Druze (a splinter faction of Shia Islam).

-At the end of the 13th Century, following the Crusades, Lebanon comes under the influence of the Egypt-based Mamluk Sultanate.
+Lebanon comes under the influence of the Egypt-based Mamluk Sultanate at the end of the 13th Century, following the Crusades.
 Commerce with Europe flourishes and Beirut becomes a major trading centre.

-In 1860 about 10,000 Maronites, as well as Greek Catholics and Greek Orthodox, are massacred by the Druzes.
+In the middle of the 19th Century, Lebanon is divided into two administrative districts, a Christian north and a Druze south.
+The partition ends in disaster when in 1860 about 10,000 Maronites, as well as Greek Catholics and Greek Orthodox, are massacred by the Druze.
 As a result, Lebanon is reunited under a non-Lebanese Christian governor appointed by the Ottomans.

-Meanwhile, as the Ottoman Empire begins to collapse, the Lebanese start to contemplate their future.
+When the Ottoman Empire begins to collapse towards the end of the 19th Century, the Lebanese start to contemplate their future.
 While the Maronites favour secession from the empire, the Greek Orthodox advocate association with neighbouring Syria.
-Sunni Muslims wish to maintain the ties with the empire and the succeeding regime of the 'Young Turks', which are dominated by fellow Sunnis, while Shia Muslims lean towards independence for Lebanon.
+Sunni Muslims wish to maintain the ties with the empire and the succeeding regime of the Young Turks, which is dominated by fellow Sunnis.
+Shia Muslims lean towards independence for Lebanon.

 Lebanon's long history of foreign rule finally ends during the Second World War.
 Independence is declared on 26 November 1941, although the French are not completely removed until 22 November 1943, which comes to be celebrated as Lebanon's true Independence Day.